tdunning/t-digest-benchmark/README.md

     Rscript plot-data.r

-Look at plot.pdf for the results.
+Look at results.pdf for the results.